AppsFlyerSDK/XamarinAndroidBinding/README.md

-# Xamarin Android Binding
+# .NET Android Binding for AppsFlyer

-Xamarin Binding integration guide For Android AppsFlyer Xamarin Binding version `v6.15.0`
-Built with AppsFlyer Android SDK `v6.15.0`
+.NET Android Binding integration guide for AppsFlyer AppsFlyer .NET Android Binding version `v6.17.0` (.NET 8) Built with AppsFlyer Android SDK `v6.17.0`

 ## <a id="v6-breaking-changes"> ❗ v6 Breaking Changes

 We have renamed some of the APIs.
 For more details, please check out our [Help Center](https://support.appsflyer.com/hc/en-us/articles/115001256006#methods-removeddeprecated-or-renamed)

+Starting with v6.17.0, traditional Xamarin Android is no longer supported.
+The binding now targets .NET 8, providing full compatibility with .NET MAUI and modern .NET Android applications.
+Projects using previous versions should migrate to .NET 8 when upgrading to v6.17.0 or later.

 # 1. Overview